Wildcats vs. Wildcats: Second Round Betting Trends, Record ATS, Home/Road Splits

 Kentucky Betting Records & Stats

-- Kentucky's 31 games this season have gone over this contest's total of 144.5 points 14 times.
+- Kentucky and its opponents have gone over 143.5 combined points in 14 of 31 games this season.

-- The average total in Kentucky's contests this year is 142.2, 2.3 fewer points than this game's over/under.
+- The average point total in Kentucky's games this season is 142.2, 1.3 points fewer than this matchup's over/under.

 - This season, Kentucky has won 14 out of the 22 games, or 63.6%, in which it has been favored.